timschneiderxyz/fyWin/README.md

 **The script is provided as is and you use it at your own risk.
 I am not liable for any damages or problems that may result from using it.
 Also, there is no function to revert the changes.**

-**Last tested with Windows 10 Home and Education on Build 1809 64-Bit.**
+**Tested with Windows 10 Home, Pro and Education on Build 1809 64-Bit.**

 ## Table of Contents <!-- omit in toc -->